 Gantt Chart for Scheduling

 Gantt charts provide a variety of options, allowing you to make adjustments to the production plan.
-Using the Gantt chart, you can create a schedule, drag-and-drop tasks, and reschedule activities.
-You can consider resource capacity and material constraints during the planning stage.
+Using the Gantt chart, you create a schedule, drag-and-drop tasks, and reschedule activities.
+You consider resource capacity and material constraints during the planning stage.
 Use the drag-and-drop feature to reschedule a task within a defined timeframe.

 Gantt Chart for Project Planning